Sun 01 Feb 2015

 In October 2009, Jane McCloskey, the then Head of BBC South West announced plans to re-launch Radio Dorset (part time) as an opt-out from Radio Devon.
 It was going to have a modified Bincombe transmitter to at least reach all of east, central and north Dorset.
 In September 2009, Jane moved jobs and we are now told by the new Heads of BBC South and South West that there is a new plan to re-launch Radio Dorset as an opt-out from Radio Solent and not Radio Devon.
 (Are you still with us???).

-This new plan excludes any modification to the Bincombe transmitter!
-[It is critical that Dorset does have a county wide radio on FM (we don\'t have a single station covering the whole county today) if only to broadcast information on major emergencies and disasters.]
-The BBC Trust ran an ONLINE public consultancy on Local Radio - with radical proposals to limit all local radio broadcasts but, based on the strong feedback they received, we understand their proposals were largely and strongly opposed - see "Latest News".
+The BBC Trust ran an ONLINE public consultation on BBC Local Radio - with radical proposals to limit all local radio broadcasts but, based on the strong feedback they received, we understand their proposals were largely and strongly opposed - see "Latest News".
+DorBAG’s lobbying at the time of the consultation must surely have influenced the Trust to approve Jason Horton’s bid for the above new programme.

 Television: The BBC has advised that, for television, transmitting local news and events coverage for the county is still not possible, even after switchover to Digital Terrestrial Television.

 In the meantime, the BBC has encouraged the present regional services (BBC Spotlight from Plymouth, BBC South in Southampton and Points West in Bristol) to cover more items on Dorset in their local news.
-Although Plymouth and Southampton have made a marked improvement, we still get minimal coverage in the county as we are not their prime audience, which is totally unsatisfactory - and what is worse is that, depending on where you live in the county, you can only see that local news broadcast from that particular region\'s transmitter.
+Although Plymouth and Southampton have made a marked improvement, we still get minimal coverage from Points West in the north of the county as we are not their prime audience.
+This is totally unsatisfactory - and what is worse is that, depending on where you live in the county, you can only see that local news broadcast from that particular region's transmitter.
 There are no means (today) to view the combined total news from all regions in one programme.
-Hence, our main thrust was to persuade the BBC to ensure the county has adequate newsgathering resources and proper services by:
+Hence, our main thrust is to persuade the BBC to ensure the county has adequate newsgathering resources and proper services by:

-- Adding a new radio and TV transmitter in the county, or providing a suitable alternative method to enable one transmission to reach all of Dorset - still no sign of this.
+• Adding a new radio and TV transmitter in the county, or providing a suitable alternative method to enable one transmission to reach all of Dorset - essential but still no sign of this.

 DorBAG continues to press, not only for our own county coverage of both Dorset news and activities on Radio & on Terrestrial Television but, in addition, and most importantly, for a consolidated Dorset-wide service that we can all access at the same time, anywhere in the county, by being folded into one BBC Region and with appropriate/additional transmitter coverage.